 3 Please note that the Average Financing Cost is the average cost of taking out the particular type of funding and does not include costs to apply or maintain accounts/lines such as: maintenance fees, account opening fees, closing fees, processing fees, termination fees, advance fees, or monthly minimum fees.

-4 Your merchant cash advance’s factor rate will determine how much you repay for your advance.
-For example, with a 1.3 factor rate, for every $1,000 you receive, you’ll need to repay $1,300.
-Factor rates generally range from about 1.1 to 1.6, depending on your business’s creditworthiness and finances.
+4 The merchant cash advance/invoice factoring factor rate will determine how much you repay for your advance.
+For example, with a 1.3 factor rate, for every $1,000 you receive, you'll need to repay $1,300.
+Factor rates generally range from about 1.1 to 1.5, depending on your business's creditworthiness and finances.